core-wg/resource-directory/draft-ietf-core-resource-directory.md

 changes from -11 to -12

 * added ER diagram
+* changed domain functionality
 * updated discovery text
 * improved text on: atomicity, idempotency, multiple query, ep removal, simple registration
 * section 5.3.4 extended uniqueness from single registration to RD
 * updated LWM2M description
+* relation between context and anchor clarified
+* new appendix on 6690 and 3986
+* changed lookup interface
+* removed patch links section
+* added to IANA registry
+* More examples and improved text

 changes from -09 to -10